Rolf Theiler

-Rolf Theiler (born November 5, 1957) is a Swiss entrepreneur and philanthropist.
+Rolf Theiler (born November 5, 1957) is a Swiss businessman.
 He is the founder and co-owner of Mercedes CSI and chairman and president of Laureus Foundation Switzerland.
-Theiler is also the former co-owner and chairman of BVG Management.
+Theiler is the former co-owner and chairman of BVG Management.

-Background & Career
+Early life & career

-Rolf Theiler was born in Zurich, Switzerland in 1957, he is the youngest of 3 children and his father, Georges Theiler was an architect by trade.
-Theiler attended SBS Swiss Business School in Zurich but then left to focus on his professional show jumping career.
-After which point he took over his father's business, BVG Management together with his older brother, Urs Theiler.
+Rolf Theiler was born in Zurich, Switzerland in 1957, the youngest of three children.
+His father, Georges Theiler was an architect by trade.
+Theiler attended SBS Swiss Business School in Zurich but left to focus on his professional show jumping career.
+After which he took over his father's business, BVG Management together with his older brother, Urs Theiler.

 BVG Verwaltung

 BVG Management is a property investment firm headquartered in Thalwil.
 The company was founded in 1964 by Georges Theiler and it is now managed by the second and third generation Theiler family.
 BVG is primarily focused on commercial and residential construction real-estate developments in Switzerland.
 Other areas of expertise; include structural civil engineering and real estate management services.